pythonnz/charter/README.md

 In order to join the Charity one must complete a membership form, and payment for the yearly fees must be received within 90 days of the submission of the form.
 Failure to pay the fees within this time will result in the membership, and all membership benefits, being revoked.
 The fee is determined by the committee of the Charity and can be changed as the needs of the Charity change.

 Membership is for the current financial year of the Charity.
-This is presently defined as being the year from the 1st of September to the 31st August.
+This is presently defined as being the year from the 1st of January to the 31st of December.

 The Charity may designate certain benefits, areas, events, or other resources as Members Benefits, and restrict access to these for the benefit of current members.